 All ILC services are available to immigrants in Pottawattamie County.
-Housed at Centro Latino of Council Bluffs in the Omni Center, our full-time attorney offers legal consultations at Heartland Family Service Charles E. Lakin Human Services Campus as well.
+Housed at Centro Latino of Iowa in the Omni Center, our full-time attorney offers legal consultations at Heartland Family Service Charles E. Lakin Human Services Campus as well.
 Presentations are available to the community and professional trainings on immigration issues are available to local attorneys.
 The Iowa West Foundation funds this program.

 ILC participates in the Rural Community Inclusion partnership.
 The goal is to build capacity for inclusiveness of under-represented community members in decision-making in community-based organizations.
 Collaborators include Nebraska Appleseed, Heartland Workers Center, Center for Rural Affairs, and Centro Hispano of Columbus.
 ILC’s activities include direct legal services, advocacy, and educational workshops for immigrants and the communities-at-large in Crete, Grand Island, Lexington, and South Sioux City, Nebraska.
 The Sherwood Foundation funds this program.

 ILC attorneys work with each client to determine the most appropriate and potentially successful immigration relief available.
 The most complex cases may take several years to resolve, but there are steps and opportunities along the way that may allow the client to remain in the U.S. and be eligible for employment authorization.